 This hike starts right at a small parking area next to the bridge below the tunnel.
-If you passed through the tunnel, go all the way down the switchbacks.
+If you come from the East through the tunnel, go all the way down the switchbacks.
 The bridge is right at the bottom.
-There is a small parking area on the side of the bridge farthest from the tunnel, and the trail starts there.
-If you are coming toward the tunnel, look for the small parking area before the bridge that starts the switchbacks up to the tunnel.
+There is a small parking area on the east side of the road, and the trail starts there.
+If you are coming from the Visitor Center, look for the small parking area before the bridge that starts the switchbacks up to the tunnel.

 The trail isn’t particularly well marked, but it basically follows along the stream.
 There are pretty pools and the trail is nice and sandy, and you can pick your way along the bottom of the canyon toward Zion Arch, carved high above.
 The trail is sandy because it lies next to the stream and our boys had fun throwing rocks and exploring along the way.
 We saw only a few other people, and none made it all the way to the waterfall.

 There is a bit of scrambling and bushwhacking, but actually, the Pine Creek Waterfall trail is more path-picking than bushwhacking as you follow the stream.
 We climbed over a few boulders and found a small little waterfall and we dropped some big rocks into the stream for some big splashes.
 We also had to cross the creek twice, but we were able to do so with out getting wet using rocks in the stream.